-The Special Equipment Amount (SEA) provides funding to school boards to assist with the costs of equipment essential to support students with special education needs where the need for specific equipment is recommended by a qualified professional.
-This equipment is to provide students with accommodations that are directly required and essential to access the Ontario curriculum and/or a board- determined alternative program and/or course and/or to attend school.
+The Special Equipment Amount (SEA) provides funding to school boards to assist with the costs of equipment essential to support students with special education needs.
+This equipment is to provide students with accommodations that are directly required and essential to access one or more of the following: attending school, accessing the Ontario curriculum, accessing a board determined alternative program and/or course.